Michael Eriksson

 Attempted Trump assassination

-This page began as a portion of my “various” page about politics.
-After several extensions, it was moved to a separate page, but without an attempt to turn the text into a more systematic treatment or a more consistent text.
+This page began as a portion of my “various” page about politics, dealing with the then current 2024-07-13 attempt by Thomas Matthew Crooks.
+After several extensions, it was moved to a stand-alone page, but without an attempt to turn the text into a more systematic treatment or a more consistent text.

 Weird emphasis on Crooks as registered Republican